 a) How long will this session be?

 The session duration is a key factor to be considered.
-Are you surrounded by novices in Policy Deployment, or are they seasoned Hoshin veterans?
+Do novices surround you, or are they seasoned Hoshin veterans?

 How many participants are planned?
 If there are small numbers, can the session be just one – or, if there are higher numbers of participants, do you need to break off into smaller groups and/or run the sessions over multiple days?